alkinum/quick-fake-api/Readme.md

 ### macOS and Linux

-1. Download the latest `quick-fake-api` binary from the [releases page](https://github.com/alkinum/quick-fake-api/releases).
+1. Download the latest `fake-api` binary from the [releases page](https://github.com/alkinum/quick-fake-api/releases).
 2. Make the binary executable:
    ```
    chmod +x quick-fake-api